-Public Administration – The public sector features across the board in IT roles and the Scrum Master is no exception, often working within Scaled Agile environments.
+Public Sector – The public sector features across the board in IT roles and the Scrum Master is no exception, often working within Scaled Agile environments.
 Technology has been marked as a priority throughout the public sector with organisations across all levels looking to update their systems and digitise their services.

 Other industries offering Scrum Master jobs include education, engineering, Ecommerce, consulting agencies, mining, and retail.